 We must always keep in mind that there are only three things we can do with money.
 To have a good relationship with money we are going to need to do a healthy mix of all three.

 - Spend it on Others.

 The first essential skill is learning how to evaluate where you are.
 To continue the analogy of the boat, we have to consider how big the boat is and how much water is already inside.
 It may be a lot of water or none at all.
 We won’t know until we look.
 This can be scary, but it will be okay!
 The steps are very simple.
-You can use this Excel Sheet (best for filling in on a computer) or PDF (best for printing) and follow the steps below.
+You can use the templates and steps below to get started.

 - Add up the value of everything you own or all your assets.
 Think home, cash, investments, stocks, bonds, cars, boats, and anything else that you could sell for money.